What is my hardyness zone?

 Do plants come with a warranty?

-Short answer, no, and our prices reflect that.
+Short answer, no, but our prices reflect that.
 We aren’t including an insurance plan in the price you pay.
 Unless you completely ignore your recently installed plants, you shouldn’t have a problem.
 With that said, mother nature does do some unpredictable things.
-We care about our customers’ experience and will do everything we can to keep our customers coming back.
+That said, we do care about our customers’ experience and will do everything we can to keep our customers coming back.

 How do I plant a balled and burlapped tree or shrub?

-It is important to KEEP THE WIRE AND BURLAP ON.
 Do not remove the wire or burlap.
-The wire will rust and our untreated burlap will rot in no time at all.
+The wire will rust and our untreated burlap will decompose in no time.
 The new hair roots will grow through the burlap without a problem.

-Dig a hole as deep as the rootball is on the plant and a few inches wider as it is wide- we like to measure with a tape measure to be accurate.
+Dig a hole as deep as the rootball is on the plant and a few inches wider as it is wide- we like to use a tape measure to be accurate.
 The top of the rootball, once set into the hole, should be flush with the top of the ground.
+Avoid planting too deep.

 After the tree or shrub is set into your hole cut and remove the the strings and burlap from the top of the ball.